VaanaCZ/Risen-FPS-Patch/README.md

 ## Installation

+**Caution: This patch is intended for the original version of the game.
+It will not work on the updated version from 2023!**

 1. Download the zip file.
 2. Extract the included DLL file into the `scripts` folder in your game directory (`Risen\bin\scripts`).
 3. Launch the game and enjoy.